Alcaro/Arlib/arlib/sandbox/README.txt

 - Denying service to non-sandboxed software but does not include:
-- Resource hogging information-transfer side channels they're too many, and no non-hostile recipient would understand them
+- Resource hogging information-transfer side channels no non-hostile recipient would understand them
 - Resource hogging information-transfer side channels, even if measurable across the network whoever launches a sandbox is assumed to have access to its output, so this gains the attacker nothing
 - Two sandboxes communicating, if hostile programs are running in both they can do it already, using aforementioned side channels
-- Cache timing side channels to leak data from non-sandboxed processes again, impossible to block, other than by using constant-time algorithms in the victim though again, such permissions will not be granted frivolously.
+- Cache timing side channels to leak data from non-sandboxed processes again, impossible to block, other than by using constant-time algorithms in the victim this includes Meltdown/Spectre; only the victim can defend against that, the sandbox can't do anything about it (though Spectre may possibly be usable against the sandbox) though again, such permissions will not be granted frivolously.

 The above applies even if the attacker is able to cause arbitrary syscalls to fail during sandbox setup.
 Such an attacker may not cause the child to be launched with a less restrictive sandbox.
 (It may, however, prevent the sandbox from launching at all.)

-I choose to discount the possibility of kernel or glibc bugs; I know there are some, but smarter people than me have already looked for them.
+I choose to discount the possibility of kernel/glibc/compiler/hardware bugs; I know there are some, but smarter people than me have already looked for them.
 (And by restricting many syscalls, especially the rare and complex ones, there's a good chance said bugs are inaccessible.)

 Prior work